 In a recent Field Notes podcast, Bob Loeper, Vice President of Disaster Response for Fresenius Medical Care North America, explained how trained teams throughout the country help the company quickly respond and take care of patients wherever they are.
 But it’s the days even before a storm hits that can be the most important.

 “Dialysis clinics need to close on the day a storm hits, and there is strategic preparation in advance of these closures.
 For example, our staff needs to prepare for additional treatments the day before, which may require extra shifts to accommodate our dialysis patients before the storm,” said Loeper.
 “Our goal is to reopen a clinic the second day after a storm passes through to minimize missed treatments.”

 This hurricane season has been compounded by having to manage the ongoing COVID-19 pandemic in unison.
 Loeper says disaster response teams must be more nimble and smaller to avoid moving in large groups.
 In addition, they must carry a full supply of personal protective equipment (PPE) to ensure safety at all times.

 “It’s really about training and doing drills, knowing what to expect, and being prepared,” said Loeper.
 “Everyone needs to be clear about their role.”

 Fresenius Kidney Care's 24-hour Emergency Hotline (1-800-626-1297) is available before and after before and after a major storm hits for anyone requiring life-sustaining dialysis or who may have questions regarding their care at 1-800-626-1297.
-Tips for patients about how to prepare for a disaster can be found here.
+Tips for patients about how to prepare for a disaster.

-To learn more about the company’s disaster response efforts and view videos about the response to Hurricanes Maria, Harvey, and Michael, visit here.
+To learn more about the company’s disaster response efforts and view videos about the response to Hurricanes Maria, Harvey, and Michael.